 User can mark their device as trusted when going logging in with 2FA enabled.
 Later on, user can remove the device from the trusted list in web interface.

 Adding device to trusted list effectively means that 2FA will not be requested for that device within amount of time set by the system administrator.
 In turn, it means authentication should expire from time to time, and that time interval should be less than time interval set for trusted devices.

-The above functionality is enabled in web interface and in Aurora Mail for iOS is enabled using the following configuration option in
+The above functionality in web interface and in Aurora Mail for iOS is enabled using the following configuration options in

 To enable authentication token expiration, lifetime needs to be set in AuthTokenExpirationLifetimeDays parameter found in

-data/settings/config.json file.
+data/settings/config.json file (and if you set TrustDevicesForDays to non-zero value, it needs to be bigger than AuthTokenExpirationLifetimeDays for the approach to work).
 In the same file, enable StoreAuthTokenInDB option to ensure that logging out off a particular device will work as expected.

 Removing expired tokens require setting up a cronjob,